ainomaly-ai/emp-agents-local/README.md

 # emp-agents

 A library for building low-code, capable and extensible autonomous agent systems open sourced by [Empyreal](https://empyrealsdk.com/).
+This repo additionally has the option for using ollama as a provider.

 ---